Hike to Svartifoss Waterfall in Skaftafell, Iceland | Trail Guide

 How long does it take to hike to Svatifoss?

-It depends on the route you’re taking, but if you’re pushed for time the quickest route is approximately 40 minutes from the visitor centre one way.
+It depends on the route you’re taking, but if you’re pushed for time the quickest route is approximately 35 minutes from the visitor centre one way.
+Out and back it should take you approximately 1 hour 10 minutes to complete.

 I definitely recommend going to the visitor centre first.
 Using the visitor centre as a starting point for your hike is a great way to orientate yourself.